Safeguarding training information.

 All front line staff from specified agencies need to have an awareness of Prevent to comply with this new legislation.

 There are several courses available to help develop your understanding of the new Prevent duty.
-A brief outline and the target audience for each course is available on Safer Derbyshire.
+A brief outline and the target audience for each course is available on Safer Derbyshire and the training pages.

 The NSPCC offer Continuing Professional Development (CPD) certified courses delivered by their experts nationwide and online that enable you to grow your child protection knowledge and skills.